Laure Prouvost [FR] with Sam Belinfante & Pierre Droulers

 • Sam Belinfante is an artist living and working in London.
 Along with filmmaking and photographic work, his practice incorporates curating, sound and performance.
 He curated and participated in The Voice and The Lens, Ikon Gallery, Birmingham, which toured to Whitechapel Gallery as part of Spitalfields Festival in June 2014.
 He recent presented performances at Palais De Tokyo, the Camden Arts Centre and Supernormal Festival.

 • Pierre Droulers is a French and Belgian choreographer and dancer.
 He spent three years in artistic training at Maurice Béjart's Mudra School in Brussels and then studied with Jerzy Grotowski in Poland.
-Since September 2005, he has been co-directing Charleroi/Danses.
+From 2005 until 2015, he co-directed Charleroi/Danses.

 dance Jack Magai, Terry Hempfling | music Eli Keszler | singers Clemmie Franks, Catherine Carter, Josephine Stephenson | light design Luc Schaltin | props manager Nelson Polfliet | technique Chris Segers, Frank Vandezande | intern technique Lies Van Loock | this performance is a re-interpretation of a theatrical performance work co-commissioned by the Walker Art Centre Minneapolis & EMPAC New York | in the framework of EXTRA, with the support of the Institut Français and the Cultural Service of the French Embassy in Belgium |